- Create a fork

 - If your fork is ahead and behind the upstream repository, you can update from the UI

-available only if no merge conflicts are detected:
+only if GitLab detects no merge conflicts:

 - If your fork contains no merge conflicts, you can select Create merge request to propose pushing your changes to the upstream repository, Update fork to pull changes down to your fork, or both.
 The type of changes in your fork determine which actions are appropriate.